 Nevada County Campus Clubs are listed on their web page.

 To promote, encourage and provide membership services for physicians-in-training.
 To seek, develop and provide membership services to the physicians-in-training community.
 To provide members with up to date accurate information regarding required courses, application processes and transfer agreements for premedical students.
 To provide informal tutoring and premedical student related coursework assistance.
 To seek out and provide volunteer opportunities in relevant clinical and healthcare settings.
-Contact us at: firstname.lastname@example.org Follow us on Facebook

-To increase interest in Astronomy both from students and surrounding community members in the various activities that Sierra College has to offer.
+To increase interest in Astronomy from both students and surrounding community members in the various activities that Sierra College has to offer.

 To educate students about the automobile industry, club projects and enrich student’s knowledge.